 The State of AWS Security

-Datadog’s Christophe Tafani-Dereeper and Andrew Krug present insights from the security posture of 600+ orgs and thousands of AWS accounts.
-They examine some of the main challenges of managing static, long-lived credentials; the importance of identifying and fixing insecure defaults early; and how the complexity of IAM may lead organizations to unintentionally expose sensitive resources publicly.
+Datadog’s Christophe Tafani-Dereeper presents insights from the security posture of 600+ orgs and thousands of AWS accounts.
+He examines some of the main challenges of managing static, long-lived credentials; the importance of identifying and fixing insecure defaults early; and how the complexity of IAM may lead organizations to unintentionally expose sensitive resources publicly.

 Tag instances & databases with cron-style stop/start schedules to cut AWS costs.
 Also schedule EBS, EC2 & RDS backups, plus CloudFormation stack updates.